SEMA Ltd. Covid-19 Guidelines

 4.1.1.
 Pre-Course Registration

-a) Delegates must park in a designated parking space at the side or front of the SEMA Burntwood building.
+a) Course attendees must park in a designated parking space at the side or front of the SEMA Ltd. Burntwood building.

 d) Upon entry, the delegate must use the hand sanitiser available

-e) Delegates will then be escorted to their training room.
+e) Attendees will then be escorted to their training room.

 f) Delegates and Trainers must not rearrange furniture.
 Room standard layouts will be pictorially displayed in the training room.